Last update on January 11, 2020.

 As of September 15, the Netherlands added the city of Prague (its residents and other travellers arriving from Prague) to their high-risk list.
 Travellers arriving from Prague are obliged to undergo quarantine, regardless of a negative PCR test result.
 As of September 22, the whole Czech Republic was added to the list.
 More details.

 From September 18, eight Czech regions and from September 23, whole Czech Republic was added to the Belgian high-risk list (with Prague on the list since September 11).
+Travellers are obliged to fill-in an online registration form prior to the arrival and undergo quarantine after entering the country, with exceptions.
 More details.

 From September 18, the Czech Republic was added to the Slovak list of "red" countries.
-Anyone returning from the Czech Republic, with the exception of commuters within 30 km of the nearest border crossing, students, teachers, researchers, health professionals, farmers, social workers, critical infrastructure workers, some sportsmen and artists (official measure incl. exceptions) is allowed to enter Slovakia after registering via an e-border form.
+Anyone returning from the Czech Republic, with the exception of commuters within 30 km of the nearest border crossing, students, teachers, researchers, health professionals, farmers, social workers, critical infrastructure workers, some sportsmen and artists (official measure incl. exceptions) were allowed to enter Slovakia only after registering via an e-border form.
 Crossing the border is allowed with a negative test result not older than 72 hours, or undergoing a 5-day-long quarantine, including a test for Covid-19.
+From December 7, cross-border workers and students need to submit a negative PCR test result not older than 14 days to be allowed to enter Slovakia.
 More details.

-From September 18, citizens and residents of the Czech Republic as well as other travellers arriving from the country (after staying there within the previous 14 days) are banned to enter Cyprus.
+From September 18, citizens and residents of the Czech Republic as well as other travellers arriving from the country (after staying there within the previous 14 days) are banned to enter Cyprus, with exceptions.
 More details.

-Czechs arriving in Finland are currently obliged to provide a solid reason to enter the country (employment, study, family) and undergo a 14-day quarantine.
-After November 23, two negative test results will enable incomers to enter the country.
+Czechs arriving in Finland wre obliged to provide a solid reason to enter the country (employment, study, family) and undergo a 14-day quarantine.
+After November 23, two negative test results enable incomers to enter the country.
+The entry is allowed if the traveller submits a negative test result not older than 72 hours and his/her stay in the territory of Finland does not exceed 72 hours.
 More details.

 From September 28, Greece requires a negative PCR test result for Czech travellers crossing the country's border.
+Filling-in an online registration form prior to the arrival to the country is obligatory.
 More details.

 From October 8, Italy requires a negative test result not older than 72 hours from Czech citizens and residents crossing the country's border.
+From December 10, a test result not older than 48 hours is required.
+Between December 21 and January 6, anyone entering the country will have to undergo a 14-day long quarantine.
+Regional measures apply.
 More details.

 FOREIGNERS employed in the Czech Republic